-This course will analyze communication theory, as it explores the institution, history, and nature of communication in mass media.
-Topics will include: Print and electronic media, media influence, mass marketing, the entertainment industry, media professions, government regulations, ethics, and worldview, Prerequisites: EN 101, 102
+This course analyzes communication theory, as it explores the institution, history, and nature of communication in mass media.
+Topics of study include print and electronic media, media influence, mass marketing, the entertainment industry, media professions, government regulations, ethics, and worldview, Prerequisites: COM 100, COM 102

-COM 302 MEDIA LITERACY AND PERSUASION (3)
+COM 302 MEDIA LITERACY AND PERSUASION THEORY (3)

 An analysis of the impact of the social context on the individual, examining the relationship of the individual to the family, the group, and the larger social sphere through the lens of media socialization.
-Both theory and research findings will be examined as students analyze social behavior, including social cognition, attitude formation, media socialization, conformity, prejudice, and group processes.
+Theoretical and practical underpinnings are examined as students analyze social behavior, including social cognition, attitude formation, media socialization, conformity, prejudice, and group processes.
+Prerequisites: COM 220